sahilsk/chaos-mona/README.md

 The bot connects to a random server through ssh, executes a random task and optionally give notice through [slack](http://slack.com).

-The name comes from a famous [Cuarteto](http://en.wikipedia.org/wiki/Cuarteto) singer.

 ## Installation

 Install [node.js](http://nodejs.org/) then: